bruberu/ChainYields/README.md

 to start with.
 If so, just send an issue here.

 It may take up to a few minutes to get the results on the first time, as at least a hundred CSV files will be downloaded from the nds.iaea.org API.
-Afterwards, it will output a table of fission yields in percentages into the console.
-These percentages will add up to just under 200%, which is fine, since you get, well, two atoms per fission, and the extremely rare fission byproducts have been filtered out.
+Afterwards, it will output a table of fission yields into the console.
+These yields will add up to just under 2, which is fine, since you get, well, two atoms per fission, and the extremely rare fission byproducts have been filtered out.

 ### Tables